undel-gh/HA-Laundry-Monitor/docs/en/STATE_MACHINE.md

 17. An enabled hybrid configuration must retain the vibration source required by its mechanical evidence path.
 18. Public state values must not be localized.
 19. Electrical evidence alone must not confirm `final_spin`.
+20. Missing or stale power data must not advance a no-heating observation into `not_seen`.
+21. Confirmed active heating must block terminal-spin confirmation.
+22. Reduced-evidence hybrid confirmation must not run with `unknown` heating context.
+23. A fast non-heated path must use the full vibration requirement, not the reduced hybrid requirement.
+24. Restart recovery must not infer `not_seen` from heating history that was not observed or safely restored.

 ## 18. Edge Cases

 ### 18.1 Long low-power pause during a cycle